-In 2019, we recorded an unaudited non-IFRS adjusted net profit of approximately RMB34.2 million, representing a yearon-year decrease of approximately 83.3% compared to the same period in 2018, mainly due to the decrease in revenue and the non-operating one-off factors such as the decrease in the fair value of financial assets including equity investment partnerships due to market factors.
-Excluding the impact of non-operating one-off factors such as the decrease in the fair value of financial assets including equity investment partnerships, the unaudited non-IFRS adjusted net profit in 2019 year-on-year decreased by approximately 47.1% compared to 2018, mainly due to the year-on-year decline in revenue as a result of the Policy Risk Factor.
-However, the impact of Policy Risk Factor was under controlled after the fourth quarter in 2018.
+We recorded an unaudited non-IFRS adjusted loss of approximately RMB45.1 million in 2020 while our unaudited non-IFRS adjusted net profit in 2019 was approximately RMB34.2 million.
+We had a year-on-year decrease in the unaudited non-IFRS adjusted net profit in 2020, mainly due to the economic downturn resulting from the impact of COVID-19 pandemic and the decrease in the fair value of financial assets including equity investment partnerships due to market factors in 2020.
+Excluding the impact of non-operating one-off factors such as the decrease in the fair value of financial assets including equity investment partnerships, the unaudited non-IFRS adjusted net profit in 2020 increased by approximately 10.3% year-on-year, which was mainly due to a year-on-year increase in revenue.